Dog Hiking Gear List

 Having the pad as his spot makes everything so much easier.
 Once he gets settled on his pad, it is easy to get him into his bag after that, and I can do whatever tent chores I need to do without him walking all over me.

 A closed-cell foam pad works best.
-The air pads tend to get holes pretty quickly from dogs' claws.
-I have used a Z-Lite for the last ten years with my dog.
+The air pads tend to get holes pretty quickly from dogs' toenails.
+I have used a Therm-a-Rest Z Lite Sol for the last ten years with my dog.
 Sometimes we take a full one and double or triple it up for extra cushion, but usually, I take a half-size for him to lay on.
 I also noticed that my dog loves pillows.
 The dog pack can double as a little pillow for your dog.

-The nice thing about carrying a zlite for your dog is that you can use it for breaks.
-I sleep on a neo air and would take breaks on a piece of tyvek, so when I go with Ace, I get that luxurious sleeping pad for breaks.
+The nice thing about carrying a Z Lite for your dog is that you can use it for breaks.
+I sleep on an inflatable air pad and would take breaks on a piece of tyvek.
+But when I go with Ace, I get that luxurious sleeping pad for breaks!
 Most of the time I share with him, too.
 He loves that sleeping pad a lot.

 Sleeping on the x lite, super tired falling asleep with his head up before the sun sets.